-- To maintain the existing one and two storey scale and pitched roof character of the precinct. - To ensure buildings do not dominate the streetscape or disrupt the existing streetscape rhythm. - Ensure buildings are composed of façades that are no more than two storeys high to the street. - Ensure buildings incorporate roof forms that integrate with the pitched roofs in the street. - Ensure attached side by side development is designed to read as one dwelling within the streetscape. - Three storey façades to the street. - Flat or curved roofs. - Large bulky buildings or extensions that dominate the streetscape. - Symmetrical presentation of side by side townhouses.
+- To maintain the predominantly single storey scale and pitched roof character of the precinct. - To ensure buildings do not dominate the streetscape or disrupt the existing streetscape rhythm. - Ensure new buildings are composed of facades that contain a single storey element where this is the prevailing streetscape character, with recessive upper levels. - Ensure upper levels additions to existing dwellings are setback to appear as a recessive element. - Ensure buildings incorporate roof forms that integrate with the pitched roofs in the street. - Ensure attached side by side development is designed to read as one dwelling within the streetscape.

+- Two storey facades to the street. - Flat or curved roofs. - Large bulky buildings or extensions that dominate the streetscape. - Symmetrical presentation of side by side townhouses.

-Maintain 1 & 2 storey streetscape scale
+Maintain single storey streetscape scale